msdeepak052/dummy/Dynatrace.md

-Yes.
+# DT ActiveGate vs OneAgent
 This is an important Dynatrace topic for a **Senior DevOps / Platform Engineer**, especially because you need to understand where **OneAgent, ActiveGate, Dynatrace Operator, Fluent Bit and Dynatrace itself** fit together.

 The biggest thing to remember is: